FAQ - Monitoring, reporting and verification of maritime transport emissions

 Who assumes the monitoring, reporting and verification obligations for each ship?

-Companies need to submit a monitoring plan for each of the ships operating under their responsibility to an independent accredited verifier.
-For ships falling within the scope of the ETS Directive, the monitoring plan must also be submitted to the administering authority responsible for approval, after it has been assessed by the verifier.
+Shipping companies need to submit for assessment a monitoring plan for each of the ships under their responsibility to an independent accredited verifier.
+For ships whose emissions are falling within the scope of the ETS Directive, the monitoring plan must also be submitted to the administering authority responsible for approval after it has been assessed by the verifier.

 What obligations does the MRV Maritime Regulation impose on companies and by when?

-- Revise the monitoring plan of each of their ships to be in in conformity with the requirements of the MRV Maritime Regulation.
-This plan must be assessed as being in conformity by an independent verifier before 1 April 2024, or no later than three months after each ship’s first call in a port under the jurisdiction of an EU Member State.
+- Revise the monitoring plan of each of their ships to be in in conformity with the requirements of the revised MRV Maritime Regulation.
+This plan must be assessed as being in conformity by an independent verifier before 1 April 2024, or no later than three months after each ship’s first call in a port under the jurisdiction of a Member State.

-- By 1 April 2024, or no later than three months after each ship’s first call in a port under the jurisdiction of an EU Member State, companies must, for each of their ships falling within the scope of the ETS Directive, submit to the administering authority a monitoring plan that has been assessed as being in conformity with the MRV Maritime Regulation by the verifier and that reflects the inclusion of CH4 and N2O emissions within the scope of the MRV Maritime Regulation.
+- By 1 April 2024, or no later than three months after each ship’s first call in a port under the jurisdiction of a Member State, companies must, for each of their ships falling within the scope of the ETS Directive, submit to the administering authority a monitoring plan that has been assessed as being in conformity with the MRV Maritime Regulation by an accredited verifier and that reflects the inclusion of CH4 and N2O emissions within the scope of the MRV Maritime Regulation.

 - From 1 January 2024, companies must monitor and report methane (CH4) and nitrous oxide (N2O) emissions, in addition to CO2 emissions.